Robert Shayne: Stage

 Shayne's first Broadway appearance came by 1931 in The Rap.
 His other Broadway shows include Yellow Jack (1934), The Cat and the Canary (1935), Whiteoaks (1938), with Ethel Barrymore, and Without Love (1942), with Katharine Hepburn.

 Film

 Shayne began his film career in 1934, appearing in two features.
 In 1942, he became a contract actor with Warner Bros.
 He played many character roles in movies and television, including a film series of Warner Bros. featurettes called the "Santa Fe Trail" series such as Wagon Wheels West, and as a mad scientist in the 1953 horror film The Neanderthal Man.

 He appears briefly in Alfred Hitchcock's North by Northwest, seated at a booth in a hotel bar, where his character meets Cary Grant's character, just as the latter is about to be kidnapped.
 He also had a small but pivotal role in the 1953 sci-fi classic Invaders From Mars as a scientist.
-Shayne enjoyed a brief rebirth in his career when he was cast as the blind newspaper vendor in The Flash television show; he was by this time actually blind and learned his lines by having his wife read them to him and then rehearse until he memorized them.
+Shayne enjoyed a brief rebirth in his career when he was cast as the blind newspaper vendor in The Flash television show.